ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 * On a roll of 4+, this player continues their activation as normal and completes their declared action.

 If you declared that this player would perform an action which can only be performed once per team turn and this player's activation ended before the action could be completed, the action is considered to have been performed and no other player on your team may perform the same action this team turn.

+## EXTRAORDINARY

+#### HIT AND RUN

+After a player with this Trait performs a Block action, they may immediately move one free square ignoring Tackle Zones so long as they are still Standing.
+They must ensure that after this free move, they are not Marked by or Marking any opposition players.

+#### DRUNKARD

+This player suffers a -1 penality to the dice roll when attempting to Rush.

+#### PICK-ME-UP

+At the end of the opposition's team turn, roll a D6 for each Prone, non-Stunned team-mate within three squares of a standing player with this Trait.
+On a 5+, the Prone player may immediately stand up.

+#### BLOODLUST (X+)

+To keep control of their wits, Vampires need a supply of fresh blood.
+Whenever a player with this trait activates, after declaring their action, they must roll a D6, adding 1 to the roll if they declared a Block action or a Blitz action.
+If they roll equal to or higher than the number shown in brackets, they may activate as normal.
+If the player rolls lower than the number shown in brackets, or rolls a natural 1, they may continue their activation as normal though they may change their declared action to a Move action if they wish.
+If the player declared an action that can only be performed once per team turn (such as a Blitz action), this will still count as the one of that action for the team turn.
+At the end of their activation they may bite an adjacent Thrall Lineman team-mate (Standing, Prone or Stunned).
+If they bite a Thrall, immediately make an Injury roll for the Thrall treating any Casualty result as Badly Hurt; this will not cause a Turnover unless the Thrall was holding the ball.
+If they do not bite a Thrall for any reason then a Turnover is caused, the player will lose their Tackle Zone until they are next activated, and will immediately drop the ball if they were holding it.
+If the player was in the opposing End Zone, no touchdown is scored.
+If a player who failed this roll wants to make a Pass action, Hand-off, or score, then they must bite a Thrall before they perform the action or score.